↑

 Birds & Butterflies Nature Sensory Bin Idea for Preschoolers

-This post may contain affiliate links, view my disclosure policy.
+This post may contain affiliate links, view our disclosure policy for details.

 birds and butterflies nature sensory bin

 Once spring hit we walked outside and pretty much only come inside to sleep at night!
 We LOVE spending time outdoors.
 The kids have been collecting sticks, bird eggs and nests that have fallen to the ground, sticks, rocks, and anything else they can find outdoors.
-It gave me the great idea to make a nature sensory bin that we can play with indoors on rainy days!

 Birdseed for Nature Sensory Bin Idea: